 Technical Support Advisors

-Ian Proudfoot is the Training Coordinator for SAMU.
-After graduating from the University of Cape Town in 1982, he spent over 20 years in general practice in Cape Town, during which time he specialised in family medicine.
+Ian Proudfoot is the clinical training coordinator for SAMU.
+After graduating as a doctor from the University of Cape Town in 1982, he spent over 20 years in general practice in Cape Town, during which time he specialised in family medicine.
 In 2007 the needs of the government sector started to beckon and within a few years he made a career shift into HIV medicine, moving to Mpumalanga in 2009 to work in an HIV/TB clinic.

 Alexandra hold a BA Fine Arts degree from Stellenbosch University and a Masters in Cultural Studies from Université Jean Moulin, Lyon.

 After graduating in 2009 from Algiers nursing college, Mohamed worked as an emergency nurse for 6 years before joining MSF in 2015.
 He has worked in many different contexts with MSF, particularly in emergency settings in sub-Saharan Africa and the Middle East.
 In the past 2 and half years, Mohamed has worked in learning and development, providing and designing trainings.

 Freddy is a medical doctor experienced in advanced HIV and tuberculosis; and an advanced HIV trainer.
 He has been working for several years in the management and care of people living with HIV as a clinical physician, doctors' supervisor, clinical mentor and trainer of doctors and nurses in hospitals supported by MSF in the field of HIV and tuberculosis.